matsui528/markdown2newcss/sample/index.md

-# My Simple Website
+# My Simple Website using [new.css](https://github.com/xz/new.css)

+You can see the original markdown file [here](https://github.com/matsui528/markdown2newcss/blob/master/sample/index.md)

 Some sample texts.
 This is *emphasize*.
 This is **bold**.

-You can see the original markdown file [here](https://github.com/matsui528/markdown2newcss/blob/master/sample/index.md)

 - One
 - Two